Blog

 The strata plan divides the building(s) and the associated land into:

-• individual lots (owned by the various lot owners); and
+• individual lots (owned by the various lot owners); a

 Read more ...